-- A nursery and reception curriculum meeting. - A YI phonics meeting. - Y2 will have sessions on maths and SPAG - Y3, 4 & 5 will all a workshop over the year to come in and do some maths with their children - There will be meetings for all year groups about antibullying - There will be meetings for all year groups about the Holly Park curriculum - There will be an online safety session for ALL parents later in the year. - There will be meetings for Y2 and Y6 parents about national tests. - Meetings for Y5 and Y6 parents about residential trips. - A meeting for Y6 about sex and relationship education. - A meeting for Y5 parents about secondary transfer.
+- A nursery and reception curriculum meeting. - A YI phonics meeting. - A Y3 Phonics and spelling meeting - There will be an online safety session for ALL parents later in the year. - There will be meetings for Y6 parents about national tests. - Meetings about residential trips. - A meeting for Y6 about sex and relationship education. - A meeting for Y5 parents about secondary transfer. - Learning (Strategies to help children remember more) - Maths (How the 4 rules of number are taught at school) - Reading (decoding & fluency) - Supporting your child with playground games